-Recognised financial instruments Balance sheet note Accounting policies Terms and conditions Financial assets s Loans and advances 10 The loan and overdraft interest is calculated on the daily balance outstanding and is charged in arrears to a customer's account on the last day of each month.
+Recognised financial instruments Note Accounting policies Terms and conditions Financial assets 3 Loans and advances 10 The loan and overdraft interest is calculated on the daily balance outstanding and is charged in arrears to a customer's account on the last day of each month.
 Credit card interest is charged in arrears on daily balance outstanding on revolving credit cards on the 15 th day of the month.
 Loans and advances are recorded at their recoverable amount.
 For further details on the classification of loans refer to note 1.
 All housing loans are secured by registered mortgages.
 The remaining loans are assessed on an individual basis but most are also secured by registered mortgages.
 Where appropriate, housing loans are covered by mortgage insurance.
 Receivables due from other financial institutions 7 Receivables due from other financial institutions are held to maturity and are stated at cost.
 Interest revenue is recognised when earned.
-Receivables due from other financial institutions have an average maturity of 94 days with effective interest rates of 3.22% to 8.40% (2008: 7.74% to 8.85%).
+Receivables due from other financial institutions have an average maturity of 98 days with effective interest rates of 4.54% to 7.00% (2009: 3.22% to 8.40%).
 Bills of exchange 8 Bills of exchange and promissory notes are held to maturity and are stated at cost.
-Fair value is stated in note 34(d).
+Fair value is stated in note 32(d).
 The discount amount is amortised over the life of the bill.
-Bills of exchange have an average maturity of 64 days and an effective interest rate of 3.24% (2008: 7.59%).
+There were no Bills of Exchange in 2010.
+In 2009 Bills of exchange had an average maturity of 64 days and an effective interest rate of 3.24%.
 Other investments 12 Other investments are carried at the lower of cost or recoverable amount.
 Interest is recognised when earned.
 Negotiable certificates of deposit 8 Negotiable certificates of deposit are held to maturity and are stated at cost.
-Fair value is stated in note 34(d).
+Fair value is stated in note 32(d).
 Interest revenue is recognised when earned.
-Negotiable certificates of deposit have an average maturity of 128 days and effective interest rates of 3.45% to 3.85% (2008: 7.66% to 8.30%).
-Financial liabilit ties Deposits 16 Deposits are recorded at the principal amount.
+Negotiable certificates of deposit have an average maturity of 234 days and effective interest rates of 5.14% to 5.50% (2009: 3.45% to 3.85%).
+Financial liabilit ries Deposits 16 Deposits are recorded at the principal amount.
 Interest is calculated on the daily balance outstanding or the minimum monthly balance.
 Details of maturity terms are set out in note 16.
-Deposits from other financial institutions 17 Deposits are recorded at the principal amount.
-Interest is calculated on the daily balance outstanding or the minimum monthly balance.
-Details of maturity terms are set out in note 17.
-Trade and other payables 18 Liabilities are recognised for amounts to be paid in the future for goods and services received, whether or not billed to the Society.
+Trade and other payables 17 Liabilities are recognised for amounts to be paid in the future for goods and services received, whether or not billed to the Society.
 Trade liabilities are normally settled on 30-day terms.
-Borrowings 20 Borrowings are recorded at the principal amount.
-Interest is calculated on the daily balance outstanding or the minimum monthly balance.
-Details of maturity terms are set out in note 20.